The eLicensing system is back online. The launch of the new and improved system is scheduled for spring 2021. Learn more.

 5 years from date of issue

-- If you have submitted fingerprints for CDE credentialing in the past, but allowed all credentials to lapse, you must submit a new set of fingerprints.
+- Ensure you have a current background check on file.
+If you have submitted fingerprints for CDE credentialing in the past, but allowed all credentials to lapse, you must submit a new set of fingerprints to CBI for licensure purposes.

 - Confirm you have a valid form of government-issued identification.